dvegosaurus/easyvista_toolkit/README.md

 All notable changes to this project will be documented in this file.

 ### [Unreleased]
-- User Creation
+- User Creation:
     - In progress (60%)
-- Tickets Creation
+- Tickets Creation:
     - In progress (50%)
 - Error management in functions

-*Note: error management will be based on http return code, for now I'm focusing on getting the functions to work and understanding the API*
+*Note: error management will be based on http return codes, for now I'm focusing on getting the functions to work and understanding the API*

-## [0.0.2] - 2010/10/01
+## [0.0.2] - 2010/10/03
 ### Added
 - Get functions for:
     - Locations (get-EZV-locations)
     - Departments (get-EZV-departments)
-- initial functions to:
+- basic working functions to:
     - create a user
     - create a request